LateNightFlowerField/mbb/README.md

 # mbb - A Model Bridge Building Helper

-This porgram aids in creating to-scale diagrams of model bridges.
+This program aids in creating to-scale diagrams of model bridges.
 It creates figures LaTeX using tikz of 5 types of trusses with customizable parameters.
-It makes the process of desinging a model bridge fast and easy.
+It makes the process of designing a model bridge fast and easy.

 ## Examples